EdictaMG/Unsupervised_Machine_Learning_with_Python/README.md

 ## Using the files

-- 	Simply run the notebook from start to finish to follow my process.
+- 	Save the dataset file into your own Google Drive (or locally, if you prefer).
-- 	Caveat: codes used to save csv files into Google Drive should be updated to reference user’s own Google Drive account (otherwise error code will ensue)
+- 	Update links within the notebook to your own locations (this applies also to the code block on saving the music clusters as csv files and sending into Google Drive; the link should direct to the user's own own Google Drive account or other location otherwise an error code will ensue)
 - 	Enjoy the music playlist samples created and shared in the notebook!

 ## Languages and Libraries Used